39 pointsby finnlab19 days ago9 comments

 > Fire services attended the offices of Grand Theft Auto 6 developer Rockstar North this morning and secured "structural damage" following a reported boiler explosion.

-• rationalist4 hours ago
+• kotaKat19 days ago

 It seems like it would be easier for some people to rig a boiler to explode than trying to get their hands on dynamite.